Bhairab Naach: Dancers

-There are 12 deities in this dance, namely Dagini (Dakini), Kwancha, Bhuccha, Bhairab, Kali Bhairab (Budi Bhairab), Indrayani, Barah (Varah), Kumari, Bishnuvi (Vaishnavi), Bramhayani (Brahmani), Maheswori (Gauri) and Ganesh (Ganesha).
+There are 12 deities in this dance, namely Dagini (Dakini), Kwancha, Bhuccha, Bhairab, Kali (Budi Bhairab), Indrayani, Varahi, Kumari, Bishnuvi (Vaishnavi), Bramhayani (Brahmani), Maheswori (Gauri) and Ganesh (Ganesha).
 Bhairab leads and conducts the dance.
-Before the dance all performers bathe and wear ceremonial clothes and mask (Khawpa).
-After wearing the mask no performer can speak until it is taken out.
+Before the dance, all performers bathe and wear ceremonial clothes and masks (Khwapa).
+After wearing the mask, no performer can speak until it is taken off.

 The dance is started at the Bhairab Temple in the evening and after a couple of rounds and puja it is taken to the hosting place where it is performed for around six hours including puja.

 At first all 12 gods dance.
 After the puja is complete then individual dance starts.
 First is Bhairab with Kwancha and Bhuccha which is like a child and adult play.
 It is called a Ja : ti.
 After that Bhairab, Kali, Indrayani and Barah come.
 It lasts almost one hour and called a Char Bhairab.
 It is an energetic dance and most people love to watch this part of the dance.
 Then come Kumari, Bishnuvi, Bramhayani and Ganga.
 Then Ganesh dances solo.
 Then come Kwancha and Bhuchha, again with their like childlike playing.
 At the end comes Dagini.
 In the closing act all 12 Bhairabs participate.
 Then the ending puja is performed and they return to the Bhairab Temple.